tcanbolat/Nodemailer-with-Gmail-and-OAuth2-Cheat-Sheet/README.md

 <li>To the left of the screen, click on credentials</li>
 <li>Then, click on "+ CREATE CREDENTIALS" and select "OAuth client ID"</li>
-<li>Choose Web Application, THEN! in the "Authorized redirect URIs" input filed add in this link: https://developers.google.com/oauthplayground</li>
+<li>Choose Web Application, THEN! in the "Authorized redirect URIs" input field copy/paste this link: https://developers.google.com/oauthplayground </li>
 <li>Click on create, might have to click twice"</li>

 ___